 Child safety before teacher's yard supervision and after safe dismissal by teachers.

 Please assist us in ensuring the safety of your children by monitoring their activities before and after-school.

-Ensure children returning home independently go home straight after school.
+Ensure that children who are returning home independently go home straight after school.